NorthwoodsSoftware/GoDiagram/Samples/SharedSamples/Samples/Genogram.md

 ﻿A *genogram* or *pedigree chart* is an extended family tree diagram that displays information about each person or each relationship.

+Note that the term "marriage" here does not refer to a legal or cultural kind of relationship, but simply one representing the female and male genetic sources for any children.

 There are functions that convert an attribute value into a brush color or Shape geometry, to be added to the Node representing the person.